Equalities Statement and School Profile

 We carefully monitor the progress of pupils who fall into particular groupings (pupil premium grant, ethnic group, gender, special educational needs, English as an additional language) and put in place strategies within and outside of the class to minimise any gaps in educational achievement in comparison with other pupils, both within the school and nationally.

-Furneux Pelham CE Primary School currently has 113 on roll with 54% boys and 46% girls.
+Furneux Pelham CE Primary School currently has 105 on roll with 56% boys and 44% girls.
 Pupil mobility is generally low reflecting the stable community that our school serves.
-The large majority of pupils are of white British origin, with 6% from minority ethnic groups.
-The number of children eligible for the pupil premium grant is low at 4% as is the number of children with English as an additional language at 6%.
-15% of our of children are on the special educational needs register.
+The large majority of pupils are of white British origin, with 4% from minority ethnic groups.
+The number of children eligible for the pupil premium grant is low at 5% as is the number of children with English as an additional language at 4%.
+Twelve percent of our of children are on the special educational needs register.
 Attendance is high at 97%.

 Our school council and eco-council are made up from a mixture of year two to year six children and have a mixture of boys and girls.
-These children are elected annually by their peer group.
+The children in years 2, 3 and 4 are elected annually by their peer group whilst the older children take part in whole school hustings and elections.

-We have 18 members of staff (16 female and 1 male) and currently no staff are from a minority ethnic groups.
-We also have two sports coaches working at our school, one male and one female.
+We have 16 members of staff (15 female and 1 male) and currently no staff are from a minority ethnic groups.
+We also have one male sports coach working at our school.
 At present we have no physically disabled children on roll however the school is physically accessible and has disabled toilet facilities.